top of page

 Inspiring Youth

 1.0 focuses on elementary students, primarily fifth graders.
 The goal is to motivate them to explore Science, Technology, Engineering and Math (STEM) as they continue their education.
-The academies serve students that are historically under-represented in STEM.
 The program encourages students to set goals and achieve them.

-The program engages students through the inquiry-based curriculum with its "hands-on, mind-on" experiential activities.
-They study Newton's Laws and Bernoulli's principle; explore nanotechnology, navigation and mapping.
-They are captivated by engineering as they use the computer to design space station components, then print them out on the 3D printer.
-Math is embedded throughout the curriculum and students use metric measurement, estimation, calculation geometry and data analysis to solve questions.
-Teamwork is stressed as they work together to explore, explain, elaborate and evaluate concepts.
+The program engages students through the inquiry-based curriculum with its “hands-on, minds-on” experiential activities.
+Each academy chooses a customized curriculum from a large offering of peer-reviewed learning opportunities in each STEAM area, such as: Newton’s Laws and Bernoulli’s principle, robotics, and engineering as they use the computer to design space stations, all-terrain vehicles, and submersibles.
+Mathematics is embedded throughout the curriculum and students use metric measurement, estimation, calculation geometry, and data analysis to solve questions.
+Teamwork is stressed as they work together to explore, explain, elaborate, and evaluate concepts.

 CFI2 Robot Rescue- Final Challenge.JPG